romandariana/adi-kuiper-gen/README.md

 * `TARGET_ARCHITECTURE` (Default: armhf)

-   The base image for Kuiper can be build on 32 bits architecture and 64 bits architecture.
+   The base image for Kuiper can be built on 32 bits architecture and 64 bits architecture.
    The default value corresponds to the 32 bits rootfs.
 For 64 bits you need to set the variable to 'arm64'.

 * `DEBIAN_VERSION` (Default: bookworm)